If you haven’t read Part One, the introduction to the 8 C’s, read it here!

 Complication—Gothel finds Maximus and runs back to find Rapunzel is gone.

 Preparation and Problems—Guards come to the Fuzzy Duckling.
 The Canyon scene.
 Flynn and Rapunzel get stuck in the cave, get out.
+Rapunzel heals Flynn (this is the physical midpoint of the movie, and it’s important because Rapunzel has never shared her secret with anyone, but a bigger shift occurs later).
 Gothel meets up with the thugs (that’s a pinch point, if you are familiar with the 3 Act structure.
 It’s a reminder of how bad the antagonist is.)
 Flynn and Rapunzel sit at the campfire.

 Confrontation—Gothel approaches Rapunzel at the camp fire, but Rapunzel refuses to go with her.
 Gothel gives her the crown and leaves.

 Elation—Flynn and Rapunzel go to the city.
 They see the lights.
 Flynn even gets the crown.
 Flynn realizes he wants to be with Rapunzel.
-This is the midpoint, when Rapunzel understands her new, ultimate goal is belonging (or freedom, or to be wanted.
-I think “belonging” is a good umbrella term).
+This is the “midpoint shift” even though it occurs almost 2/3rds into the movie, when Rapunzel achieves her initial goal of seeing the lights and understands her new, ultimate goal is belonging (or freedom, or to be wanted … I think “belonging” is a good umbrella term).

 Collapse—On the shore, Flynn is captured and Rapunzel is taken home to the tower.